 Heavy infestations of rush can be very damaging to priority habitats resulting in a reduction of biodiversity.
 Rush can also significantly reduce both the quality of grazing and the stock carrying capacity of the land.
 In addition land with a high percentage rush cover is ineligible for area based schemes such as the Basic Payment Scheme.

-Who is the course for?
 Farmers/Landowners who wish to learn how to control rush on their land.

-Course Content Course to cover the following topics:
+Course to cover the following topics:

-The importance of controlling rush;
+- The importance of controlling soft rush;

-Pesticide Law Changes;
+- Pesticide Law Changes; and

-MCPA – The Situation;
+- MCPA – The Situation.

 A field visit to a local soft rush control demonstration site is included.